donkirkby/chess-kit/docs/new_rules.md

 played, reveal them.

 Now players move the pieces that match their cards, in order from least to most
-valuable: pawn, then knight, then bishop, then rook, then queen, then king.
+valuable: knight, then bishop, then rook, then queen, then king.
+Any of the cards may be used to move a pawn, but they are still played in the order of the cards.
 If players chose the same two cards, then both cards are eliminated and no pieces move.
-If each player chose one matching card and one different card, then the matching card is eliminated and the piece for the other card makes two moves.
+If each player chose one matching card and one different card, then the matching card is eliminated and the other card makes two moves.
+You may make any combination of moves that match the card and pawn moves, but you may never move the same pawn twice in one turn.

-If you play a card, and it's not eliminated, you must make a move with that piece type.
-If you have no legal move with that piece type, you don't make a move for that card.
+If you play a card, and it's not eliminated, you must make a move with that piece type or with a pawn.
+If you have no legal move with that piece type or a pawn, you don't make a move for that card.

 Chess pieces move as in normal chess.
 Pawns can move two squares from the second rank.
-Castling is allowed with a king card, if neither the king nor the rook have moved, the squares between them are empty, and no opponent's pieces are threatening the king's square or any of the squares it will move through.
+Castling is allowed with a king card, if neither the king nor the rook have moved and the squares between them are empty.
+It doesn't matter if an opponent's piece is threatening the king's square or any of the squares it will move through.
 Pawns do not capture en passant, but they do promote when they reach the back rank.

 Once all the moves are finished, the player with four cards face up puts them all back in their hand.
 The other player leaves the two cards face up.